 In general, Cisco Collaboration applications are deployed using virtualization, and two hardware configuration options are available with virtualization:

 Specifications-based hardware (sometimes simply referred as "specs-based") provides more flexible hardware configurations.
-For example, it allows you to select a platform based on a Cisco UCS TRC and to change the CPU model, number of cores, and RAID configuration, or to use an iSCSI or NAS storage.
+For example, it allows you to select a platform based on a Cisco UCS TRC and to change the CPU model, number of cores, and RAID configuration, and/or to use an iSCSI or NAS storage.
 If desired, it also allows you to use a server vendor other than Cisco.
 Any specifications-based hardware server, whether it is Cisco or not, must be listed in the following VMware Compatibility Guide :

 The following section covers the hardware platforms specific to the Cisco call processing agents: